leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 conda activate /home/ubuntu/HiCPro_ENV/
 ```

-Make sure unzip is installed in /home/ubuntu/HiCPro_ENV/
+Make sure unzip is installed in /home/ubuntu/HiCPro_ENV/.

 ```
 sudo apt install unzip
 ```

-Complete installation by entering the HiC-Pro directory and add the "[/home/ubuntu/HiCPro_ENV/]" path to PREFIX in config-install.txt file.
-This will be the installation location for HiC-Pro and some of the dependecies
+Complete installation by entering the HiC-Pro directory and add the "[/home/ubuntu/HiCPro_ENV/]" path to PREFIX in config-install.txt file using the nano editor tool.
+This will be the installation location for HiC-Pro and some of the dependecies.

 ```
 cd /home/ubuntu/HiC-Pro
 nano config-install.txt
 ```

-Complete the installation and add HiC-Pro to the $PATH
+Complete the installation and add HiC-Pro to the $PATH.

 ```
 make configure